 For instance, if the voluntary turnover rate rises sharply in a business unit, HR can investigate the root causes and address retention.
 As one industry expert puts it, HR metrics let teams “make quick course corrections” to optimize people’s programs.

-HR departments are now strategic partners in business planning, and 87% of executives in one survey said HR reporting directly influences strategy.
+HR isn’t just about hiring anymore; more than 80% of executives say HR insights directly shape their business decisions.
 Without metrics, decisions about hiring, promotions, or training rely on guesswork.

 One study found that 82% of executives want more frequent HR reports from their teams, underscoring that leadership values these insights.
-In short, HR metrics connect workforce data to business goals.
+HR metrics are the missing link between what’s happening on the ground and what the business is aiming for.

 Essential HR Metrics To Track